ibm-cloud-docs/power-iaas/connecting-networks.md

 Learn more about connecting {{site.data.keyword.powerSysShort}} instances and networks.
 You can connect {{site.data.keyword.powerSysShort}} instance between us-south (*DAL13*) and us-east (*WDC04*).
 {: shortdesc}

-## Connecting a Power Systems Virtual Server instance between colocations (DAL13 to WDC04)
+## Connecting a Power Systems Virtual Server instance between data centers (DAL13 to WDC04)
 {: #connecting-instance-colos}

-You can use IBM Cloud Connect to connect {{site.data.keyword.cloud_notm}} instances across colocations (colos).
+You can use IBM Cloud Connect to connect {{site.data.keyword.cloud_notm}} instances across data centers.
 IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and software as a service (SaaS) solution connectivity to client locations around the world.
 Currently, you must open a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support) to order IBM Cloud Connect.

 IBM Cloud Connect is only available to IBM clients within the US.
 {: important}